 When in Read Mode, you cannot use Dragon to dictate or perform selections or corrections in the open document, even though the DragonBar indicates that Dragon has Full Text Control.
 However, it is possible to dictate and perform operations when you are in a Comment field in Read Mode.

-For details on support for Office 2010 and 2013, please see Dragon's Help and website resources.
+For details on support for Office, please see Dragon's Help and website.